 Docker connection settings

 Specify the settings for accessing the Docker Engine API from JetBrains Rider.
-For more information about using the Docker integration with JetBrains Rider, see Docker.
+For more information about using the Docker integration with JetBrains Rider, refer to Docker.

 Enable the Docker plugin